 Although OMB has not issued guidance since 2017 on implementing additional layers, OMB staff from the Office of the Federal CIO said they intend to move forward with implementing the rest of the TBM framework.
 Moreover, the office has identified TBM as a priority initiative for the CIO Council.
 Further, the office has been regularly engaged with GSA's TBM program management office on TBM efforts.
 OMB and GSA officials told us they meet with each other at least weekly to discuss a number of IT transparency issues, including TBM, and we have observed OMB's presence and involvement at the monthly community of practice meetings.
 Nevertheless, until OMB establishes documented plans and agency expectations for the remainder of the TBM taxonomy, uncertainty will cloud agency TBM efforts.
 Further, the continuing absence of OMB direction will contribute to a lack of assurance that agencies will still pursue the TBM initiative.
 Incomplete implementation of the taxonomy would in turn prevent the federal government from fully achieving the intended benefits of TBM, such as optimizing IT spending.

-OMB and GSA Assisted Agencies with TBM, but Did Not Assess Government-wide Maturity

-According to the TBM Council, successful TBM programs often take an iterative approach to adopting the framework, with an emphasis on maturing over time.
-19 Additionally, the American Council for Technology-Industry Advisory Council states that a key component of TBM implementation includes assessing the organization's current maturity level.
+OMB and GSA Assisted Agencies with TBM, but Did Not Assess Government-wide Maturity According to the TBM Council, successful TBM programs often take an iterative approach to adopting the framework, with an emphasis on maturing over time.
+Additionally, the American Council for Technology-Industry Advisory Council states that a key component of TBM implementation includes assessing the organization's current maturity level.
 By doing so, organizations can gain insights into current progress and identify appropriate next steps.
-20

-&lt;sup>19TBM Council, The Federal IT COST Commission Report, Copyright © 2016 Technology Business Management Council.
+OMB's IT capital planning guidance recognized that each agency has a different level of maturity, capability, and resources to address the changes needed for TBM.
+For example, some agencies have already been working to achieve a capability like TBM.
+However, OMB stated that agencies that lack the capabilities or resources to deliver the data needed to align their reporting with TBM should consider what changes are necessary and take steps to achieve it.
+OMB and GSA have worked closely with the Federal Technology Investment Management Community of Practice-a large community that convenes at least monthly to discuss agency challenges and lessons TBM Council, The Federal IT COST Commission Report , Copyright © 2016 Technology Business Management Council.

-&lt;sup>20American Council for Technology-Industry Advisory Council, Benchmarking-TBM's Next Frontier (Mar.
+American Council for Technology-Industry Advisory Council, Benchmarking-TBM's Next Frontier (Mar.
 1, 2021) Copyright © American Council for Technology, 2020.